 Signs and symptoms of the various mood disorders include:

-- Depression Anger, lack of interest in the baby, appetite and sleep disturbances, feelings of guilt or hopelessness.
+• Depression Anger, lack of interest in the baby, a loss of appetite, sleep disturbances, feelings of guilt or hopelessness.

-- Psychosis Delusions, hallucinations, severe depression and paranoia.
+• Postpartum Psychosis (PPP) Delusions, hallucinations, mania, severe depression and paranoia.

 Laura Kelly, who holds her Perinatal Mental Health Certification (PMH-C), stresses that while intrusive thoughts of harming oneself or one’s baby can be very distressing, it’s important to know that mothers rarely act on them.
 She says, “Most women are frightened by these thoughts.
 They don’t recognise themselves and are afraid to be left alone with the baby.”